cubert-hyperspectral/cuvis.python/README.md

 ### Via repository

-If you wish to download and use cuvis locally, clone the git repository
+If you wish to download and use the newest development cuvis locally, clone the git repository

   ```shell
   git clone git@github.com:cubert-hyperspectral/cuvis.python.git
   ```

 and install the wrapper locally.

+If you wish to use the version compatible to the available Cuvis SDK download, check out the version on the site [above](https://cloud.cubert-gmbh.de/s/q3YiPZPJe5oXziZ) and use the respective release branch (e.g. [release/v3.2](https://github.com/cubert-hyperspectral/cuvis.python/tree/release/v3.2)).

 For building the python bindings refer to [cuvis.pyil](https://github.com/cubert-hyperspectral/cuvis.pyil).